google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ## Setup

-In this codelab you will add code to the Blockly sample app to create and use a new custom renderer.
+This codelab will add code to the Blockly sample app to create and use a new custom renderer.

 ### The application

-You will use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
+Use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
   1. Run `npx @blockly/create-package app custom-renderer-codelab`.
-This will create your blockly application in the folder `custom-renderer-codelab`.
+This will create a blockly application in the folder `custom-renderer-codelab`.
-  1. `cd` into your new directory: `cd custom-renderer-codelab`.
+  1. `cd` into the new directory: `cd custom-renderer-codelab`.
   1. Run `npm start` to start the server and run the sample application.
   1. The sample app will automatically run in the browser window that opens.

 The initial application uses the default renderer and contains no code or definitions for a custom renderer.

-You can view the complete code used in this codelab in blockly-samples under [`examples/custom-renderer-codelab`](https://github.com/google/blockly-samples/tree/master/examples/custom-renderer-codelab).
+The complete code used in this codelab can be viewed in blockly-samples under [`examples/custom-renderer-codelab`](https://github.com/google/blockly-samples/tree/master/examples/custom-renderer-codelab).

-Before setting up the rest of the application, let's change the storage key used for this codelab application.
-This will ensure that the workspace is saved in its own storage, separate from the regular sample app, so that we don't interfere with other demos.
+Before setting up the rest of the application, change the storage key used for this codelab application.
+This will ensure that the workspace is saved in its own storage, separate from the regular sample app, so that it doesn't interfere with other demos.
 In `serialization.js`, change the value of `storageKey` to some unique string. `customRenderersWorkspace` will work:

 ```js
 // Use a unique storage key for this codelab